-When it comes to implementation of UNSCR 1820 on sexual violence against civilians in conflict, this is integrated in the conduct of operations in the same way as UNSCR 1325, by training and education of troops and commanders before deployment, by cooperation with local stakeholders as well as women's organisations, and that the troops at all times are ordered at a minimum to report on this issue in the chain of command.
+Implementation of UNSCR 1820 (sexual violence against civilians in conflict) is integrated in the conduct of operations in the same way as UNSCR 1325.
+Within training and education of troops and commanders before deployment, cooperation with local stakeholders and women's organisations and that sexual violence against civilians always shall be reported immediately, without any delay.